 Entering the Subway System.
 Once you pass through the turnstile the fun begins.
 Once in, you may ride the system as long as you like, without having to pay more as long as you do not cross out of a turnstile.
 However there are a few exceptions.
 If you surface from the subway system and swipe your card within 2 hours of the initial swipe at a designated transfer point, you will not be charged another fare.
 The card reader will recognize that you are transferring.
 You may also transfer from the subway to a bus within 2 hours of swiping your card at no additional cost.
 If you have been riding underground for 2 hours it is not likely that you will be able to exit and get on a bus with the same fare.
 Obviously, this will not matter if you have an unlimited use pass.

 How will you know which train is which?
 The signs of course.
 As you enter the station from the street the entrance will have a sign letting you know which train lines are available and in which direction the train is running.
 If a direction is not designated then the entrance will give you access to trains running in both directions.
 If the sign says "via passageway" it means that you will have access via underground tunnels.
-In this case it may be easier to stay above ground.
+In this case it may be easier to stay above ground and enter via the entrance closest to your actual train.
 Once underground look for signs for the direction you want to go in.
 On the platform, double check the signs above the track to make sure that you will be heading in the right direction.
-Very often one track may serve different train lines, but never different directions.
+Very often one track may serve different train lines, but never different directions (unless there is major construction).
 A platform may have two sides, with one side heading Uptown while the other heads Downtown.
-As the train enters the station take note of the designation at the front and side of the train.
+As the train enters the station take note of the designation at the front and side of the train; however often the direction designation of the train is wrong, so do check the signs in the station.

 Handicap access.
 The NYC subway system was built over 100 years ago when those with disabilities were left to fend for themselves.
 Although the city has tried to make public transit more accessible, it is far from perfect.
 Not many subway stations are equipped with elevators.
 If you are in need of wheelchair access, the bus may be best.
 You can find wheelchair accessible stations at this website: http://web.mta.info/accessibility/stations.htm#manhattan